euvl/vue-notification/README.md

 Vue.use(Notifications, { velocity })
 ```

-Then in your template you will have to set `animation-type="velocity"`.
+In the template you will have to set `animation-type="velocity"`.

 ```vue
 <notification animation-type="veloctiy"/>